BOOKS AND PRINTED MATTER

 The exhibition gives an overview of de vries’ artists’ books, catalogues, cards, ‘earth rubbings’, dried plants and leaves, and editions, as well as publications from his ‘eschenau summer press’, which includes artists’ books by Thomas A Clark, Chris Drury and Karin Sander.

 herman de vries was born in 1931 in Alkmaar in the Netherlands.
 He will represent the Netherlands at the Venice Biennale in 2015.
 An extensive retrospective is currently on show at the Stedelijk Museum Schiedam.

 herman de vries was one of the founders of the Zero movement.
 This autumn, an exhibition at the Guggenheim Museum in New York ‘Zero: Countdown to Tomorrow 1950s-1960s’ will explore the movement, which anticipated aspects of Land art, Minimalism, and Conceptual art. de vries’ work has been shown at the Cairn Gallery in Nailsworth, and his exhibition ‘documents of a stream’ was held in 1992 at Inverleith House at the Royal Botanic Gardens in Edinburgh.

-A SMALL EXHIBITION OF THE WORK OF MARTIN ROGERS AND LES COLEMAN
+MARTIN ROGERS AND LES COLEMAN

-John Janssen writes :
+Curated by John Janssen

 From the start of the Small Publishers Fairs there have always been exhibitions to accompany the event, and I have been involved on two previous occasions, both times in collaboration with Martin Rogers and Les Coleman.